Stochastic PDE representation of random fields for large-scale Gaussian process regression and statistical finite element analysis: Statistical finite elements

-We approximate the unknown mismatch error~$\vec d$ as a Gaussian field with a M\'atern covariance function.
+We approximate the unknown mismatch error~$\vec d$ as a Gaussian field with a Mat\'ern covariance function.
 The finite element discretisation of the respective SPDE yields according to~\eqref{eq:overallSPDESolution} the multivariate Gaussian density

-Herein and in the following the subscript~$d$ indicates that the respective quantities belong to the mismatch error.
+Herein and in the following, the subscript~$d$ indicates that the respective quantities belong to the mismatch error.
 As in Gaussian process regression, the hyperparameters~\mbox{$\{ \sigma_d, \, \ell_d, \, \nu_d \}$}, of the Mat\'ern covariance function~\eqref{eq:maternKernel} or the equivalent parameters~\mbox{$\{\tau_d, \, \kappa_d, \, \beta_d \}$}, of the SPDE~\eqref{eq:fracPDE} are learned from the observations.

 Finally, the probability density of the independent and identically distributed noise vector~$\vec e$ with a standard deviation~$\sigma_e$ is given by